outfindo/outfindo.dev/_posts/2024-12-15-frontend-engineer-typescript-react.md

 ## What will you do

-* implement changes to our apps based on well-researched user stories by product manager [Adlo]({{ site.baseurl }}/team#adlo)
+* Implement frontend changes based on well-researched user stories from our product manager, [Adlo]({{ site.baseurl }}/team#adlo).
-* create UX based on design work by our designer
+* Build intuitive UX based on designs from our designer.
-* participate on product decisions during early phases of dev process - we are not a [feature factory](https://cutle.fish/blog/12-signs-youre-working-in-a-feature-factory)
+* Participate on product decisions during early phases of dev process - we are not a [feature factory](https://cutle.fish/blog/12-signs-youre-working-in-a-feature-factory).
-* pair-program and review code with [Franta]({{ site.baseurl }}/team#franta) so that you can learn from each other
+* Pair-program and review code with [Franta]({{ site.baseurl }}/team#franta) so that you can learn from each other.
-* refactor the code regularly to eliminate tech debt
+* Regularly refactor to tackle tech debt.
-* ship small changes with feature toggles so that we can deploy continuously
+* Ship small, incremental changes using feature toggles for continuous deployment.
-* make architecture decisions, use new tech if it helps
+* Make architecture decisions and explore new technologies when they add value.
-* participate in team activities - learning sessions, sharing experience, workshops
+* Engage in team activities like learning sessions, experience sharing, and workshops.

-## How we do it
+## How we work

-We use this tech:
+Our tech stack includes:
-* Typescript, React, Redux, Axios, Sass (BEM)
+* Frontend: TypeScript, React, Redux, Axios, Sass (BEM).
-* Symfony/Tailwind for the self-served customer onboarding process
+* Backend: Symfony/Tailwind for the self-service onboarding process.
-* Git, GitHub
-* Vercel for hosting our SPA app
-* Sentry for monitoring
-* shell scripts for task automation
+* Tools: Git, GitHub, Vercel (SPA hosting), Sentry (monitoring), shell scripts (task automation).

-We write tests, do code reviews or pair-programming, champion trunk-based development.
-Divide and conquer - make small things work as fast as possible.
-Think about the bigger picture.
-We do a lot of experiments.
-We are agile, and by that I do not mean scrum.
+We prioritize quality through code reviews, pair programming, and trunk-based development.
+We favor experimentation, small working increments, and big-picture thinking.
+Agile, but not Scrum.

-## What do we expect from you
+## What we expect from you

-We want a valuable and engaged team member.
-You should feel and be aligned with what value we provide as a company and act accordingly.
+We want a valuable and engaged team member who aligns with Outfindo's mission and values.
+You need to feel what value we provide as a company.

+You should be
-* collaborate closely with your team mates
+* Collaborative, working closely with teammates to solve problems and deliver value.
-* be proactive, participate in discussions when finding a solution to a problem, listen to feedback
+* Proactive, participating in discussions and offering thoughtful feedback.
-* take ownership of tasks, be flexible with evolving needs
+* Flexible and ready to take ownership of tasks as priorities evolve.

 You should have quite a bit of tech experience as well:
-* maintaining a React SPA app including architecture, API integration, data models, SSR, performance optimization
+* Maintaining a React SPA, including architecture, API integration, SSR, data models and performance optimization.
-* coding components with a sense of design and UX
+* Building components with an eye for design and UX.
-* bridging the gap between the design and development - translate mockups into responsive intuitive interfaces
+* Translating mockups into responsive, intuitive interfaces.
-* analysing a problem, splitting it into smaller chunks and proposing a solution
+* Analyzing problems, breaking them into manageable tasks, and proposing solutions.
-* writing maintainable code, making development process better
+* Writing maintainable code and improving the development process.

-In a nutshell, I think you should be an experienced developer with 5 years of experience at least, focused on team-work, effectivity and delivering value for the company.
+We're looking for someone with at least 5 years of experience who thrives on teamwork, effectiveness, and delivering real value.

-We will get along if we share team values.
+We will get along if we share these team values:
 * Our team is open-minded, inclusive, passionate.
-* We help each other and trust each other to do the best job possible.
+* We help and trust each other to do our best work.
 * We are always learning and trying to stay ahead.
-* We respect each other and listen to one another.
+* We respect and listen to each another.
 * Creativity, passion, ambition and Outfindo goals drive us forward.
 We depend on each other's reliability.

-This may be one of the tasks or topics for you to start thinking about when you join us.
+Here are some tasks or topics you might dive into when you join us:
-* coding the app with the best UX for our customers
+* Developing the app to deliver the best UX for our customers.
-* maintaining the design system, component library, style guide
+* Maintaining the design system, component library, and style guide.
-* better data models, tighter integration with e.g. OpenAPI specs
+* Improving data models and tightening integration with tools like OpenAPI specs.
-* managing quality - e.g. start setting up automated tests
+* Managing quality by, for example, setting up automated tests.
-* feature-toggle based architecture
+* Implementing feature-toggle-based architecture.
-* dockerization, GitHub Actions CI pipeline, better monitoring
+* Enhancing our processes through Dockerization, GitHub Actions CI pipelines, and better monitoring.
-* performance optimization, accessibility, SEO
+* Optimizing performance, accessibility, and SEO.

-## What do we offer
+## What we offer

-* money - not garage-startup money, not corporate-level money either, but we want you to be comfortable
+* Money - not garage-startup money, not corporate-level money either, but we want you to be comfortable.
-* base plus bonuses tied to KPIs
+* Bonuses tied to KPIs.
-* stock options for you to get what is yours when Outfindo gets successful
-* all the help we can provide to get you going - let us know
-* regular mentoring and leadership, knowledge sharing with the rest of the wider tech team, can go both ways - we can all learn from each other
-* stress-free work environment
+* Stock options: Share in Outfindo’s success.
+* Support and mentoring: We’re here to help you succeed.
+* Knowledge-sharing: Regular sessions to learn from and with your team.
+* Stress-free environment.
-* monthly team events - bike in summer, climbing in winter, off-sites once or twice a year
+* Monthly team events: biking in summer, climbing in winter, off-sites once or twice a year

 We are based in Prague with office in Žižkov.
 Remote work is alright, but we prefer to see each other regularly to be effective and have some fun.
 Communication is the key.